UX RESEARCH & DESIGN

 The tasks were as follows:

-With the findings from the affinity map, I created more HMW statements and a priority matrix to determine what edits were high priority.
+With the findings from research synthesized on an affinity map, I created more HMW statements and a priority matrix to determine what edits were high priority.

 Iterate